 RA: I think that is due to come out next summer.
 Just such a brilliant franchise to be a part of, I loved the original movies, the three of them, and to get to work with Steven Soderbergh and that cast was extraordinary.
 I had many memorable nights.
 There was one night when we were doing a night shoot in the Metropolitan Museum of Art and we were in a back room filming, and there was Cate Blanchett, Sandra Bullock, Anne Hathaway, Rihanna, Helena Bonham-Carter, all sat in a room together singing songs and being silly.
 It was four in the morning, and I thought “Oh, this is one of those ‘pinch me’ moments”.
 It was a phenomenal shoot, and Gary Ross, the director was an amazing guy, really amazing, and that was an incredible experience.

-Pilgrimage is available on iTunes starting Tuesday, September 5th from Search Engine Films.
+Pilgrimage is currently available on iTunes and Blu-ray from Search Engine Films.